-Since we launched our offer to support sector-led self-regulation in 2011 we have worked with nearly 200 councils to deliver or plan their corporate peer challenge.
-Demand has increased significantly during 2013 and this looks set to continue.
-The LGA's ‘Rewiring Public Services' campaign endorsed the central role that peer challenge plays in ending bureaucratic inspection, improving council's impact on issues like economic development, improving social care and pressing ahead with transforming public services.
+Since we launched our offer to support sector-led improvement in 2011, we have delivered more than 400 peer challenges.
+In 2013 our ‘Rewiring Public Services' campaign endorsed the central role it plays in improving council's impact on issues like economic development, improving social care and pressing ahead with transforming public services.
+In 2014 an independent evaluation endorsed the value of peer challenge.

-Every council is able to have a corporate peer challenge at no direct cost.
+Every council in England is able to have a Corporate Peer Challenge at no direct cost.
 It is voluntary in nature and tailored to the needs of each council.
+The process is designed to support councils to take responsibility for their own performance and improvement.
+Further details about the Corporate Peer Challenge are set out in our publication:

 See how authorities have been using peer challenge and the benefits they are gaining:

-Read councils talk about the value of peer challenge – on the Institute of Leadership and Management website
+- Article: Councils and the value of peer challenge (October 2013) – on the Institute of Leadership and Management website.

 Greater accountability and transparency

 Our role is to report to councils, not about them.
-We encourage all councils to publish their reports or outcomes from their peer challenge at a time of their choosing.
-Authorities who are doing this have found it useful in terms of transparency and local accountability.
+We encourage all councils to publish their peer challenge feedback reports or outcomes from their peer challenge at a time of their choosing.
+Councils who are doing this have found it useful in terms of transparency and local accountability.

-We are very pleased that so far, almost without exception, councils have published the outcomes from their peer challenge.
-Sometimes there is naturally a time lag between council's having their peer challenge and the publication of its outcomes.
+We are pleased that the majority councils have published the outcomes from their peer challenge.
+Sometimes there is understandably a time lag between council's having their peer challenge and the publication of its outcomes.

 Explore some of the reports, with information about why councils value publishing the outcomes of their peer challenge: